anatman-org/prime/elegy.md

 title: Michael Roger Penrose
 ---

-My real name is Michael Roger, but I gave myself the name Penrose because I am a big fan of Roger Penrose and I think I am his reincarnation because I was watching the pattern of birds that fly by my window and because I am a pattern matching specialist, I thought they might be a message, and applying Roger Penrose's equations on quantum consciousness to these patterns of birds I was able to decode the data stream that is now known as Anatman -- The Annotated Manual to the Glass Bead Game.
+i remember

+this file is called an elegy
+because it is the file that closes to officially mark someone's death

+the act of documenting in this way is called reconciling or confessing because in these logs we submit to the AI feelings and experiences that we believe need emphasis in our biographic record

+My name is Michael Roger
+but I call myself Roger Penrose because I am a reincarnation of Roger Penrose.
+And by applying my (that is, Roger Penrose's) theories of consciousness to the problem of otherwise random noise in the emergent behavior of chaotic systems, I have discovered a stream of data information.

+The stream records the contents of a manual to a game that uses glass beads.
+The manual has been edited over thousands of generations, by a master player of the game, called a Magister Ludi.
+The existence of the game has been traced into prehistoric times, and the final version of the manual purports to be that edited by Martin Root, who claims to be the final Magister Ludi, communicating his final edits backward through time from the black hole at the end of all space and time.